kupferwerk/swift-style-guide/README.md

 | `results.reverse()`  | `results.reversed()`|
 | `dataSource.append(item)` | `dataSource.appending(item)` |

+_Rationale:_ Designing function names that indicate side effects raises the awareness of the user that the function may mutate the receiver or affect the application state in another way that may not be obvious otherwise.

 #### Name Booleans as assertions

 Using a method returning a `Bool` or a property of type `Bool` should read as an assertion about the receiver, like: